For libraries, the contest:

 - provides library staff with a great way to connect with and engage teens in a fun way.
 This is a great project for a Teen Advisory Board, teen volunteers, and all creative teens in your community!
 It's also a great way to promote technology you have at your library to film and edit videos, as well as pair teens up with mentors who have video production experience.

-- offers an opportunity for library staff to encourage 21st-century skills through a fun, practical experience.
+- offers an opportunity for library staff to encourage 21st century skills, creativity, and self-expression through a fun, practical experience.

 - provides an excellent opportunity to collaborate with teachers and teacher-librarians through promoting the contest and working with teachers to provide teens with necessary resources for making their videos.
 It makes a great class project for a A/V or video production class!